csmeyns/newdirections/events/_posts/2017-03-21-intentionality.markdown

 - What can be learnt about intentionality by focusing on the phenomenon from the first-person perspective?
 Is perceptual consciousness essentially intentional or representational?
 Is there a proprietary phenomenology associated with conscious thought?

 - How can our understanding of intentionality be informed by the psychological sciences?
-For example, how does the cognitive psychology's concept of ‘representation’ relate to our common sense understanding that thoughts and feelings are ‘about’ things in the world?
+For example, how does cognitive psychology's concept of ‘representation’ relate to our common sense understanding that thoughts and feelings are ‘about’ things in the world?

 - How can the history of intentionality and related concepts inform how we think of the mind?
 For example, what are the similarities and differences between Locke’s ‘ideas’, Kant’s ‘representations’ ('*Vorstellung*'), Brentano’s concept of ‘intentional inexistence’, and Russell’s ‘propositional attitudes’?